If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Placing traps of various types near honey supers in storage is a good way to provide protection to the super boxes.
 Often, beekeepers use traps that will catch mice and rats.
 You may also use insect traps.
 Place the trap near or within the honey supers.
 Make sure that such traps have bait.

-When used within an enclosed space, the traps form a first line of defense for the honey supers in storage.
+When used within an enclosed space, the traps form a first line of defence for the honey supers in storage.
 They catch the target animal or insect before it can cause damage to the beehive boxes if the insect or animal manages to enter the space.

 Risks Facing Stored Honey Supers